bluegreen-labs/skytrackr/README.md

 ## Reasonable expectations and limitations

-{skytrackr} currently focuses on western European flyways, or those without a strong longitudinal component, and might not work beyond this area.
-The methodology, due to taking into consideration more data during twilight, is very sensitive to the elongation or contraction of days due to fast east-west movements during the equinoxes.
+{skytrackr} currently mostly focuses on western European flyways, or those without a strong longitudinal component, and might not work beyond this area.
+Although "quasi" calibration free, it balances parameter optimization between the location to be estimated, the light loss (sky condition), the path covered, and the step selection function (and is further constraint by land mass if so desired).

-Although "quasi" calibration free, it balances parameter optimization between the location to be estimated, the light loss (sky condition), and the step selection function (and is further constraint by land mass if so desired).
 In this context, and as [described in the vignette](https://bluegreen-labs.github.io/skytrackr/articles/skytrackr_optimization.html), optimization success depends on the physical accuracy of these constraints and a reasonable understanding of the ecology of your species of interest.
-As with any optimization method used in location estimation there will be variation between optimization runs (unless a random seed is set).
+As with any optimization method used in location estimation there will be variation between optimization runs (unless a random seed is set), and is in part art as well as science.

 It is worth mentioning that there is a serial dependency during location estimation.
-Although, "runaway" estimates should be limited, and the temporal dependency is theoretically limited to the previous step, there might still be a chance of errors propagating.
-The latter also puts into context that poor quality data might not only affect the estimation of the location of this single diurnal cycle.
+Although, "runaway" estimates the temporal dependency is theoretically limited to the previous step, there might still be a chance of errors propagating.
+The latter also puts into context that poor quality data might not only affect the estimation of the location of a single diurnal cycle.